fattredd/url-simple-obsidian/README.md

 When text is selected, pasting a URL will replace the selection with the processed result.
 Configuration

-Access settings via Obsidian Settings -> Community plugins -> Smart URL Cleaner.
+Access settings via Obsidian Settings -> Community plugins -> simple URL Cleaner.

 ## Core Settings:
 - Enable/disable automatic processing on paste